 The menu is fairly plain with an older style to it.
 For me, this wasn’t a big deal as I simply wanted to load a bunch of songs on it and then have my kids play them shuffled.
 To load songs on it, it’s as simple as plugging in the USB to your PC and then dragging and dropping your audio files to it.

-The battery life for this MP3 is very good.
-In fact, I charged it and then didn’t even have to worry about it for a couple of months.
-AGPTEK claims that this is 80 hours of audio playback.
+AGPTEK claims that this allows for 80 hours of audio playback.
 I didn’t verify that number; however, I can confirm that it’s impressive.

 It includes some mediocre earbuds that (again) were more than fine for my young kids.